-1. MAY include one or more explicit policy identifiers that indicate the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved Reserved Certificate Policy Identifiers or identifiers or an identifier documented by

-- the Subordinate CA in its Certificate Policy and/or Certification Practice Statement-to indicate the Subordinate CA's compliance with these Requirements.) and - 1.2.
-MAY contain one or more identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement and - 2.3.
+- 1. MAY include one or more explicit policy identifiers that indicate the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum Reserved Certificate Policy Identifiers or identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement) and - 2.
+MAY contain one or more identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement and - 3.
 MAY contain the anyPolicy identifier (2.5.29.32.0) in place of an explicit policy identifier.

-AThe Subordinate CA and the Issuing CA SHALL represent, in itstheir Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.
+The Subordinate CA and the Issuing CA SHALL represent, in their Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.